Pasifika Air: Service

 Precise details of the airlines service offering were to be revealed.
 It was expected the airlines offering to the Cook Islands would have focused on a more 'premium' product.

 Planned destinations

 Fleet

-In an interview with Radio New Zealand on 4 May, Pero noted that the planned fleet would likely consist of Boeing 737–800 aircraft, but this was subject to confirmation.
+In an interview with Radio New Zealand on 4 May 2021, Pero noted that the planned fleet would've likely consisted of Boeing 737–800 aircraft, but this was subject to confirmation.